 Network latency is less of an issue when distributed data and its consumers reside in the same or contiguous regions.
 It becomes a significant consideration if your data is located in one region and needs sub-100ms access from multiple regions.

 For example, many NoSQL databases can only be provisioned by the public provider in a handful of regional data centers.
 This paradigm causes distributed applications to incur a high round-trip network transit latency to reach those data centers.

 A quick peek at cross-region ping statistics can demonstrate how distance increases network lag.
 Geographic distance can play a major role when your application uses a centralized public cloud.
 Perhaps you chose to centralize all your data in Washington.
-If you have users in Auckland consuming this data, the network latency of 250ms alone will render a real-time application unusable.
+If you have customers in Auckland consuming this data, the network latency of 250ms alone will render a real-time application unusable.

-Developers may opt to use specialized storage technologies to serve individual components of their applications.
+Enterprises may opt to use specialized storage technologies to serve individual components of their applications.
 Commonly referred to as “Polyglot”, this architecture offers developers “the right database for the right job”.

 However, mixing and matching multiple database technologies can come at a cost.
 Complexity, licensing, storage costs, and compliance risks increase over time.
 Polyglot systems don’t always scale well and are expensive to change.

 Suppose you need to build a globally accessible database.
 You would create the database in a primary region with replicas across the globe.